fmnoise/coldbrew/README.md

 3. That's it!

 *NB: If you later decide to return back to `defn` and forget to remove cache key, nothing will break.*

+## Disclaimer

+Same as consuming coldbrew drink in reality, make sure you don't exceed recommended coffeine amount, as each `cached-fn` and `defcached` creates separate Caffeine Loading Cache instance.
+Also make sure you understand risk of memory leaks when caching large objects or collections.

 ## License